 - A professional internship of at least 6 semester hours related to the professional role to which the student aspires;

 - A record of study involving at least 12 semester hours of credit.

-The degree plan must be filed with the Office of Graduate and Professional Studies prior to the deadline imposed by the student’s college, and no later than 90 days prior to the preliminary examination.
+The degree plan must be filed with the Graduate and Professional School prior to the deadline imposed by the student’s college, and no later than 90 days prior to the preliminary examination.